GLOBAL MARKETS-Oil at 11-year low, election impasse hits Spanish assets

 LONDON, Dec 21 (Reuters) - Brent crude oil extended a slide on Monday to its lowest level in more than 11 years while investors dumped Spanish bonds and stocks after an inconclusive general election set the scene for potentially weeks of political stalemate.

-Spain’s Ibex share index slid to a near three-month low but European stocks overall moved higher, taking their cue instead from equity gains in Asia and higher U.S. stock futures.
+Spain’s Ibex share index slid to a near three-month low but European stocks overall moved higher in early trade, taking their cue instead from equity gains in Asia.

-Spanish stocks and bonds recovered some of their earlier losses but were still down at midsession.
-Oil too had recovered some ground, having fallen early by more than 2 percent to a low of $36.05 a barrel.

 Crude’s persistent weakness has exerted heavy downward pressure on oil exporting countries’ currencies, foreign exchange reserves and government budgets.